 Inflation is measured as the year-on-year percentage change in the Dutch consumer price index.
 Inflation ranges from 0.19% to 3.16%.
 Next, Table 2 displays the volatility of the market rate.
-For time deposits, we choose the volatility of the points on the ECB AAA-yield curve which correspond with the maturity of the account.
-For savings accounts, we compute the average value of the 10-day standard deviation of the three-month, six-month and one-year Euribor rates.
-In Table 2, five different volatilities are presented which correspond to the five different types of accounts which we compose for the purpose of this data description (i.e., four deposit account categories and the savings account).
+For time deposits, we choose the volatility of the points on the ECB AAA-yield curve, which correspond with the maturity of the account.
+For savings accounts, we compute the average value of the 10-day standard deviation of the three-month, six-month, and one-year Euribor rates.
+In Table 2, five different volatilities are presented, which correspond to the five different types of accounts, which we compose for the purpose of this data description (i.e., four deposit account categories and the savings account).
 Market concentration is proxied by the HHI on the deposits of Dutch households.
 The mean HHI is around 0.23 for both datasets.
 We also use economic growth, measured as the year-on-year growth rate of Dutch GDP.
 As this variable is available on a quarterly basis only, we obtain monthly observations through linear extrapolation of the quarterly data.
-The last market-related variable used is the CBOE SPX implied stock market volatility index (also known as VIX) as a measure for market stress.
+The last macro variable used is the CBOE SPX implied stock market volatility index (also known as VIX) as a measure for market stress.
 The maximum end-of-month value amounted to 0.60.

-3.1.3.
-Bank-related independent variables
+iii.
+Bank-specific independent variables

-We use nine bank-related variables.
-As a first determinant we discuss bank size as measured by a bank's total assets.
+We use nine bank-specific variables.
+As a first determinant, we discuss bank size as measured by a bank's total assets.
 Table 2 presents the size in billions of euros.
 Our regressions include the natural logarithm of this size proxy.
-Banks' total assets varied from just €6 million to over €1,000 billion.
+Banks' total assets varied from just ≤ 6 million to over $\leq 1,000$ billion.

-We use three different proxy variables for the creditworthiness of banks.
+We use three different proxy variables for bank risk.
 The first proxy is the credit spread of banks, measured as the five-year senior CDS spread (source: CMA/Reuters).
 The average CDS spread was 214 basis points in the time deposit dataset versus 124 basis points in the savings account dataset.
 This difference reflects the fact that the global financial crisis played a relatively large role in the time deposit dataset as the data period only started in 2008.
-The second proxy for creditworthiness is the stand-alone credit profile (SACP) as published by S&P. Where S&P ratings were not available, we took the baseline credit assessment (BCA) from Moody's.
-Similar to Cantor and Packer (1997), we transform the rating into a numerical value ranging from 1 (=d) to 22 (=aaa).
+The second proxy for bank risk is the stand-alone credit profile as published by S&P. Where S&P ratings were not available, we took the baseline credit assessment from Moody's.8 Similar to Cantor and Packer (1997), we transform the rating into a numerical value ranging from 1 (=d) to 22 (=aaa).
 Relative to CDS spreads, ratings do not often change.
-That is why the explanatory variation
+That is why the explanatory variation in this variable is mainly limited to differences in ratings across banks.
+The average stand-alone credit profile for both datasets is around the bbb/bbb + level.
+The BIS capital ratio (i.e., the sum of Tier 1 and Tier 2 capital divided by total riskweighted assets) as reported by banks to DNB is included as the third proxy for bank risk.
+This variable is not consistently measured over the entire sample period, as the BIS capital ratio definition changed with the introduction of Basel II.
+The new definition was designed to improve the extent to which risk components faced by banks were taken into account.
+On average, in our sample, the BIS capital ratio stands at around 15%.